nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```

 In the above sample command, role list was shortened for readability, ``user:pass`` to use are
-X-Road security server administrative access credentials.
+X-Road Security Server administrative access credentials.
 In the output sample,
 ``key`` is the UUID to be used as REST API key.
 This UUID is only retrievable once for
-API key, as it is not stored in plaintext at the security server.
+API key, as it is not stored in plaintext at the Security Server.
 If dealing with security
 server that already has some basic configuration done (anchors, ownership information
 and software token configuration finished), this API key can also be created from the web
 administration console (from "Keys and certificates" -> "API keys" submenu).